A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs

 \subsection{Algorithm Configurations}

+As discussed in Section \ref{sec-GP}, the kernel of GP models in TMOBO is implemented by the product of a Mat\'{e}rn kernel (with smoothness parameter $\nu = 2.5$) over the hyperparameter space and a temporal kernel over epochs.
+In real-world benchmarks, where some prior knowledge of the objective's characteristics is available, we use informed temporal kernels: an exponential decay kernel when the objective is validation loss and a linear kernel when the objective is training cost.
+However, in synthetic simulations, which are designed to reflect more general settings, we default to a Mat\'{e}rn temporal kernel with $\nu = 2.5$, providing a general-purpose modeling choice.
+The GP models are implemented using the GPyTorch library \citep{gardner2018gpytorch} and fitted via standard maximum likelihood estimation with gradient-based optimization of kernel hyperparameters.

-The Python implementation for TMOBO will be made openly available upon publication.
-Within the candidate search strategy of TMOBO, the initial search radius $\gamma_{max}$ associated with any visited hyperparameter setting is set to $0.2$ as recommended by \citep{regis2007stochastic}.
+Furthermore, within the candidate search strategy of TMOBO, the initial search radius $\gamma_{max}$ associated with any visited hyperparameter setting is set to $0.2$ as recommended by \citep{regis2007stochastic}.
 Moreover, to ensure a sufficiently dense neighborhood around the center, the number of candidates $q$ generated around a center is set to $100d$.
 Then, in the early stopping mechanism, we determine the conservative stopping epoch in a way similar to computing the lower confidence bound and maintain a fixed value of $\beta$, which controls the confidence level, at $2.0$.
 Finally, at the end of each iteration, TMOBO takes an active data augmentation method to minimize the prediction uncertainty of the GP model by using only a subset of trajectory observations.
 To maintain the GP training efficiency, we limit the size of this subset to a maximum of $10$.

 We use the open-source Python implementations for ParEGO, $q$EHVI, and $q$NEHVI from the BoTorch library (accessible at \url{https://github.com/pytorch/botorch} under MIT License) and adhere to the default algorithm configurations.
 The enhanced versions of the alternative algorithms, namely ParEGO-T, $q$EHVI-T, and $q$NEHVI-T, are implemented by collecting all the intermediate observations $\{\bm{y}(\bm{x}, 1), \dots, \bm{y}(\bm{x}, t)\}$ to refine the current front whenever a query pair $(\bm{x}, t)$ is sampled.